-Every local authority (including county, urban, town, municipal and city councils) shall have a DM Committee chaired by the Mayor or Chairman of the relevant council, and the members of that committee are the respective chairmen of the other committees of that council.
-Technical members of that council will be in attendance.
+Every local authority (including county, urban, town, municipal and city councils) shall have a DM committee with a technical person as a secretary.
+The committee will be chaired by the Mayor or the Chairman of the council.
+Members of this committee (DM committee) shall be comprised of respective chairmen of various committees within the council and the technical members of that council will be in attendance.